Cookies?

 Abstract

 We assess theories that autism spectrum disorder (ASD) is heritable and transmitted through parental skills using data from Denmark.
-We construct parental skill measures by mapping Danish occupations to the Occupational Information Network (O*NET) survey of U.S. occupations and principal factor analysis.
+We construct parental skill measures by mapping Danish occupations to the Occupational Information Network (O*NET) survey of US occupations and principal factor analysis.
 We find that fathers’ skills are linked to ASD in children.
-A one standard deviation increase in a systems and ordering skills factor correlates with a modest but statistically significant 0.041 percentage-point (2.4%) increase in ASD incidence.
+A one standard deviation increase in a systems and ordering skills factor correlates with a modest but statistically significant 0.041 percentage point (2.4 percent) increase in ASD incidence.
 There is a negative and slightly larger relationship with communication skills.
 ASD also is similarly correlated with Deming’s (2017) routineness and social skills measures, and fathers again play larger roles.
-We also find evidence consistent with Baron-Cohen (2002) whereby extreme personality traits in parents affect ASD incidence; having two parents with high systems and ordering relative to communication skills leads to a 35% higher diagnosis rate than having parents with “balanced” skills.
-While all of these estimates are meaningful given the costs of ASD, they only explain a small fraction of variation in ASD diagnoses.
+We also find evidence consistent with Baron-Cohen (2002) whereby extreme personality traits in parents affect ASD incidence; having two parents with high systems and ordering relative to communication skills leads to a 35 percent higher diagnosis rate than having parents with “balanced” skills.
+While all of these estimates are meaningful given the costs of ASD, they explain only a small fraction of variation in ASD diagnoses.
 Finally, although assortative mating on skills exists, we cannot detect a role for it in recent dramatic increases in ASD.

 Item Type: Article